mfflavell/AEI_Artifical_Emotional_Intelligence/README.md

 The goal of this project is to develop a Natural Language Understanding (NLU) algorithm for classifying the underlying emotion associated with a chat message so that chatbots and other programs can use this information to deliver a better experience to users.

 # Background
 People have goals that are explicit and implicit.
-Explicit goals are usually easy to identify because a person can clearly articulate them, like buying groceries, resolving a billing issue, traveling to the beach, updating a software, etc. Implicit goals, on the other hand, are more difficult to identify.
-These are emotional goals that aren't always articulated even though the achievement of these emotional goals is often more valuable than the explicit goals.
+Explicit goals are usually easy to identify because a person can clearly articulate them, like buying groceries or resolving a billing issue.
+Implicit goals, on the other hand, are more difficult to identify.
+These are emotional goals that aren't always articulated even though they are often more valuable than explicit goals.
 Not only does a person want to buy groceries, they also want to feel good about the experience.
 If they don't, then they may never return to that grocery store again.

 It requires emotional intelligence to accurately recognize emotions.
-As we all know from customer service interactions, not all people have this level of emotional intelligence.
-If a program can automate this emotional classification process, then organizations could use this information to dramatically improve a wide variety of service encounters acorss industries.
+As we all know from customer service interactions, not everyone has this level of emotional intelligence.
+If a program can automate this emotional classification process, then organizations could use this information to dramatically improve a wide variety of service encounters across industries.

 # Use Case
 The specific application of this classification algorithm will be for the NLU pipeline of an emotionally intelligent chatbot.
-The algorithm classifies the general emotion associated with the message and then identifies the approproate custom emoji that represents that emotion.
 A demo of the chatbot is coming soon.

-Proposed NLU Pipeline for Understanding Implicit Goals

 # Datasets
 My primary dataset is the [DailyDialogue](http://yanran.li/dailydialog) dataset compiled for the International Joint Conference on Natural Language Processing (IJCNLP) in Taipei, Taiwan by Yanran Li, Hui Su, and Xiaoyu Shen, Wenjie Li, Ziqiang Cao, and Shuzi Niu.